tylim88/Firelord/README.md

   ![field value](img/fieldValue.png)

-- Any document reference or query document reference that read or query operation returns has exactly the same `read`, `write` and `compare` data type for all read write operations.
+- Any document reference or query document reference that read or query operation returns are recursively typed, which means it has exactly the same `read`, `write` and `compare` data type for all read and write operations.

+  - document reference return by `get` and `onSnapshot` are typed.
+  - document reference return by `querySnapshot`'s `forEach`, `docChanges`, and `doc` are typed.

 - Firestore trigger runtime error if your array is empty when dealing with `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`.
 The wrapper automatic handle this problem for you, you are free to use an empty array.

-- Use `in` and `array-contains-any` with over 10 elements array, the wrapper chunk the array and create extra queries.
-Do not that same method does not work with `not-in`, which is unfortunate.
+- Use `in`, `not-in` and `array-contains-any` with over 10 elements array, the wrapper chunk the array and create extra queries. `not-in` is not without a caveat, read [`not-in` caveat](#not-in).

 ## 🦜 Getting Started